Denotational Semantics of the QVR DSL¶

 Audience¶

-This document is written for users who wish to reason formally about QVR programs — to verify that two .qvr files denote the same morphism, to prove that an optimisation pass preserves meaning, or to understand the precise relationship between the syntactic AST, the dx.Model value-type layer, and the underlying tensor computations.
-Familiarity with enriched category theory at the level of Kelly's Basic Concepts of Enriched Category Theory and with the categorical foundations of probability (Lawvere 1973; Giry 1982; Fritz 2020) is assumed.
+This document is written for users who wish to reason formally about QVR programs: to verify that two .qvr files denote the same morphism, to prove that an optimization pass preserves meaning, or to understand the precise relationship between the syntactic AST, the dx.Model value-type layer, and the underlying tensor computations.
+Familiarity with enriched category theory at the level of Kelly's Basic Concepts of Enriched Category Theory and with the categorical foundations of probability (Giry, 1982; Fritz, 2020) is assumed.